Big Ass Solutions

 We are Big Ass Experts

 Whether it’s a 7.3m diameter fan engineered for industrial applications, a 1.5m diameter fan for your living room or anything in between, each Big Ass Fan is individually inspected and tested to ensure unmatched quality and performance.
 A testament to that approach is the company’s research and development lab, the world’s only such facility constructed specifically for testing large-diameter fans.
 Our ISO-certified manufacturing operations are also based in the U.S.A in Lexington, KY, where the company has five offices.
-Beyond those, Big Ass Fans operates regional offices across the United States and internationally in Australia, Canada, Hong Kong, Singapore and Malaysia.
+Beyond those, Big Ass Fans operates regional offices across the United States and internationally in Australia, Canada, Singapore and Malaysia.

 So about that name … our ceiling fans first hit the market in 1999 with the unremarkable brand name “HVLS Fan Company,” a nod to the concept of moving high volumes of air at low speeds.
 After years of customers referring to the industrial models as big-ass fans, the company adopted the name and our mascot, Fanny the donkey.
 It’s just one example of how we listen to our customers.
 Because we listen, we understand your challenges, and we use our engineering expertise to solve them.